1994 Bophuthatswana crisis: General strike

 In late February, the executives of fifty-two Bophuthatswanan ministries formed the so-called "Mmabatho/Mafikeng Crisis Committee", which was to address the role and status of civil servants following the anticipated re-integration with South Africa.
 However, Mangope refused to address the committee's concerns and simply maintained he would continue to oppose re-integration with South Africa for the foreseeable future.
 The committee responded by calling a general strike.
 Since Bophuthatswana was set to be disestablished by the South African government on 27 April, the civil servants demanded their wages and public pensions well in advance of that date.
 Lacking the treasury funds to accommodate them, Mangope simply issued no response.
 This alarmed the Bophuthatswana Police, which joined the strike immediately.
 When it became clear the country's law enforcement was no longer functioning, mass looting occurred in the capital.
 The Bophuthatswana Defence Force (BDF) was subsequently deployed to restore order.

 On Wednesday, 9 March, the situation further deteriorated.
-The Bophuthatswana Broadcasting Corporation's staff joined the civil service strike, seized control of the radio and television facilities, and took Lucas Mangope's Eddie hostage.
+The Bophuthatswana Broadcasting Corporation's staff joined the civil service strike, seized control of the radio and television facilities, and took Lucas Mangope's son Eddie hostage.
 Meanwhile, the students at Mmabatho University began boycotting classes in support of the strike.
 Looting continued in Mmabatho, and local business centres such as the Mega City Shopping Complex were severely damaged or destroyed due to unchecked fires.
 When it became clear that the BDF was taking no action to curb the state of anarchy, Mangope made the decision to call on outside forces to help restore order.